tesla3327/michaelnthiessen/src/pages/26-time-saving-tips/index.md

 But don't just take my word for it.

-Check out this very detailed article from [Rachid Laasri](https://twitter.com/rashidlaasri), which has tons of examples on how to write your own filters: [How to Create Filters in Vue.js with Examples](https://scotch.io/tutorials/how-to-create-filters-in-vuejs-with-examples)
+<div class="new-page">Check out this very detailed article from <a href="https://twitter.com/rashidlaasri">Rachid Laasri</a>, which has tons of examples on how to write your own filters: <a href="https://scotch.io/tutorials/how-to-create-filters-in-vuejs-with-examples">How to Create Filters in Vue.js with Examples</a></div>

 ## 11. Make sure to avoid annoying errors and warnings
 ![Stapler in jello prank](https://media.giphy.com/media/jNmhFR8sdA9G0/giphy.gif)